SHREYANSHBHALLA/fall24-monday-team1/README.md

 ## User Journalling

+- As a user, I want to view the details of lists, including titles, descriptions, and included games.
+- As a user, I want to write detailed reviews for games I’ve played, sharing my thoughts and experiences.
+- As a user, I want to rate games on a scale (e.g., 1 to 5 stars) to reflect my overall enjoyment.

 ## Game Lists

 - As a user, I want to be able to create a list that contains one or more video game titles that I believe share a common thread